Watch my speech from Boston University

 At 9:17 Tim Sullivan, editorial director of Harvard Business Review Press, introduces me and then I go on at 11:40.

-3 thoughts on “Watch my speech from Boston University”
+3 responses to “Watch my speech from Boston University”

 It gave me insight into who you are and how you work – and that extra bit of wisdom and the abilitiy to rely differentiate as to what really works vs. “theory”!